BogRtM/Deputy/DeputyZip/README.md

+# 0.3.2 DISCLAIMER

+The recent 0.3.2 update was done hastily, and without any multiplayer testing.
+Please contact `bog_rtm` on Discord if you run into any bugs.

+I do not own Seekers of the Storm, so I am unaware of any potential bugs or incompatabilities with the new contact.

 ## Known issues

 Animation smoothing is currently jank.
 This isn't something that will affect gameplay, but under certain conditions you may see weird snapping between animations.
 It is something I am actively working on.